-Discovery-Corp Enterprises Inc. (the "Company") was incorporated under the laws of British Columbia on May 6, 1986, and maintains its head office at 125A - 1030 Denman Street, Vancouver, British Columbia, Canada, V6B 5A1.
+Discovery-Corp Enterprises Inc. (the "Company") was incorporated under the laws of British Columbia on May 6, 1986 and maintains its head office at 125A - 1030 Denman Street, Vancouver, British Columbia, Canada, V6G 2M6.
 The Company's registered and records office is at 700 - 401 West Georgia Street, Vancouver, British Columbia, Canada, V6B 5A1.
 The Company is an exploration stage company engaged in exploration for base and precious metals.

-These condensed consolidated interim financial statements have been prepared on a going concern basis, which presumes the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-Several adverse conditions cast significant doubt on the validity of this assumption.
-The Company has incurred significant losses since inception and as at April 30, 2023, has an accumulated deficit of \$7,699,356 (July 31, 2022 - \$7,540,365).

 The recoverability of amounts shown for resource property interests and the Company's continued viability is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete their development, and upon future profitable production or proceeds from the disposition of its interests.
 There are no assurances that the Company will be successful in achieving these goals.

-These condensed consolidated interim financial statements do not include any adjustments to the amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
-Such adjustments could be material.
+These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+Several adverse conditions may cast significant doubt on the validity of this assumption.
+The Company has incurred significant losses since inception and as at October 31, 2023 the Company has an accumulated deficit of \$7,735,399 (July 31, 2023 - \$7,702,956).
+The company incurred a net loss of \$32,443 for the three month period ending October 31, 2023 (July 31, 2023 - \$197,591) and as of that date, the Company's current liabilities exceeded its current assets by \$291,425 (July 31, 2023 - \$258,982).
 The Company's ability to continue as a going concern is dependent upon its ability to secure additional financing on a timely basis and achieve sufficient positive cash flows from operating activities to cover obligations and expenses.
 Management may actively seek additional financing opportunities through the issuance of equity as the need for capital arises.
+These condensed consolidated interim financial statements do not include any adjustments to the amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.

-There can be no assurance that management's plans will be successful.
-If the going concern assumption is not appropriate for these consolidated interim financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported expenses and the consolidated statement of financial position classifications used.
+Management is actively engaged in the review and due diligence on new projects, is seeking to raise the necessary capital to meet its funding requirements including entering into a definitive arrangement agreement dated October 13, 2022 related to the proposed business combination of the Company with Scramble Resources Corp. ("Scramble"), and has undertaken available cost-cutting measures.
+There can be no assurance that management's plan will be successful.
+If the going concern assumption is not appropriate for these condensed consolidated interim financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported expenses and the condensed consolidated interim statement of financial position classifications used.
 Such adjustments could be material.